nenadg/tegzt/README.md

 (it's suposed to look to like `c` ...)

 ## Styling guide
-In directory `matrices/` you can find default font's mappings (although not complete, just lowercase by now).
+In directory `matrices/` you can find default font's matrices (although not complete, just lowercase by now).

+### File naming conventions
-You can create your own mappings following these rules:
+You can create your own matrices following these file naming rules:

 There are four types of character sets loaded defaultly by `tegzt.js`: